Fusion-Lightguns/Fusion-Phaser/README.md

 # What operating systems Fusion Phaser work on?

-     Linux, Windows & Xbox One ( weird but registers fine)
+     Linux & Windows

 # Howd you do this?

-     We used SAMCO and Prow7 IR Lightgun repos on github and modified them to maek my own version.
+     We used SAMCO and Prow7 IR Lightgun repos on github and modified them to make my own version.

 # DIY Files